Clintume History, Family Crest & Coats of Arms

 Kenilworth in Warwickshire had a particular significance to the family in early times.
 "After the Conquest, Henry I. bestowed the manor upon Geoffrey de Clinton, his treasurer and chamberlain, who built the church, and founded a priory for Canons regular of the order of St. Augustine, which he dedicated to the Blessed Virgin.
 He erected the earlier portion of that stately Castle for the remains of which the town is principally distinguished."

-Important Dates for the Clintume family
+Early History of the Clintume family

 This web page shows only a small excerpt of our Clintume research.
 Another 69 words (5 lines of text) covering the years 1330, 1572, 1415, 1386, 1394, 1397, 1404, 1414, 1415, 1378, 1431, 1512, 1585, 1624, 1657, 1646, 1648, 1686, 1761, 1731, 1743, 1753, 1690, 1773, 1690, 1729, 1729 and are included under the topic Early Clintume History in all our PDF Extended History products and printed products wherever possible.